EdenWise/hjcrc/HJCSIC.md

 She created an ethical code and warned people away from selfishness.
 She helped her family member and the less fortunate people.
 A more peaceful age prevailed.
-The knowledge of her impetus was kept silent; she stayed reserved.
+The knowledge of her impetus though was kept silent; she stayed reserved.
-After some time, the people began putting themselves first again.
+After some time, the people began forgetting about less fortunate people
-The seer having been superseded for a time eventually became deific.
+This caused the seer (the narcissist's supervisor), having been superseded for a time, to get ruthless.
-He created a "crafty" (Gen 3:1) new rule: he, a seer, was allowed to approach civilization's least fortunate citizens, tempt them to discriminate, and for doing so, offer them inclusion with the narcissistic men.
+So used-to the preferential life, so self-deserving, he got "crafty" (Gen 3:1) with a new rule: he, a seer, was allowed to approach civilization's least fortunate citizens, tempt them to discriminate, and for doing so, offer them inclusion with the narcissistic men.
-The consequences of this were devastating on civilization.
+**is this crafty???, worth mentioning? crafty seems more "she" preventing people from returning to Eden** The consequences of this were devastating on civilization.
 The female capitulated.